KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 The ``Autocomplete/RemoteService`` can be used to perform autocomplete by integrating with an external API.
 It requires that the device is online, and requires that Full Access is enabled, to allow the keyboard to make network requests.

+You create a custom remote autocomplete service by defining which URL to call, any potential headers or query parameters, as well as a result type that can parse the remote request response.

 ### Next Character Prediction

 The ``Autocomplete/LocalService`` and ``Autocomplete/RemoteService`` will automatically perform next-character predictions based on the result.
-This prediction result will be used by ``KeyboardView`` to increase the tap area of more probable keys, to reduce the risk of incorrect key taps.
+The result can be used by ``KeyboardView`` to increase the tap area of more probable keys, to reduce the risk of incorrect key taps.

 You can disable next-character predictions with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextCharacterPredictionEnabled`` setting.

 ### Next Word Prediction (BETA)

-Apple's native text prediction utilities stopped supporting next word prediction in iOS 16, which means that we can only complete and correct words that we have started typing.

-KeyboardKit Pro therefore unlocks ways to inject 3rd party support for performing next word prediction, by specifying a ``Autocomplete/NextWordPredictionRequest``in your ``KeyboardApp``'s ``KeyboardApp/autocompleteConfiguration-swift.property``:
+Apple's on-device text prediction utilities stopped supporting next word prediction in iOS 16, and can now only complete already started words.
+KeyboardKit Pro therefore unlocks ways to let ``Autocomplete/LocalService`` perform next word prediction via 3rd party AI tools.

+The easiest way to make the ``Autocomplete/LocalService`` perform next word prediction, is to specify a ``Autocomplete/NextWordPredictionRequest`` in your ``KeyboardApp``'s ``KeyboardApp/autocompleteConfiguration-swift.property``.
+This will inject it into the autocomplete service when your license is registered:

 ```swift
 extension KeyboardApp {